Mazda CX7 Turbo Problems

 Turbocharger Replacement and Preventative Maintenance

-There is already quite a bit written about the problems owners have had with these vehicles so we wont expand on it here.
+Already quite a bit has been written about the problems owners have with CX7’s, so we wont expand on all of those.

-We will just focus more on the main issue that we see from experience.
+Here, we will just focus on the main issue that we see from practical experience.

-The 2.3L direct injection 4 cylinder petrol turbo engine is a high-output power plant (especially when considering the vehicle weight).
+The 2.3L direct injection 4 cylinder petrol turbo engine is a high-output plant (especially compared to vehicle weight).

-This is the model that has the most trouble with the turbocharger.
+And it is the model that has the trouble with the turbocharger.

-The 2.2L Diesel turbo appears to not have anywhere near the same failure rate and seems to be more sound and reliable.
+The 2.2L Diesel turbo appears to not have anywhere near the same turbo failure rate, and seems more sound and reliable.

-Below is some advice to prevent the turbo problems and a more economical choice to remedy the Mazda CX7 turbo problems.
+Below is some advice to prevent the turbo problems, and an economical choice to remedy the Mazda CX7 turbo problems.

-We see many of these vehicles with damaged turbo chargers, far more than you would expect for the age and their market penetration.
+We see many of these vehicles with damaged turbochargers, far more than you would expect for the vehicle age.

-The turbo seems to be only one of the major weak points of the petrol 2.3L CX7.
+The turbo appears not to be the only major weakness of the petrol 2.3L CX7.

-Another is problems with the timing chain and over-revving of the VVTi engine, as well as excessive heat build up.
+Another is a problem with the timing chain and over-revving of the VVTi engine, as well as excessive heat build up.

-To add to these issues, owners also complain of poor mileage from the vehicle even on open road / highway driving from the high powered turbo 2.3L engine.
+Additionally, owners complain of poor mileage from the vehicle even on open road / highway driving from the turbo 2.3L engine.

 Engine sludge build up and possibly overheating appear to be a major contributing factor in turbocharger deterioration and failure.